Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Implementation and experiments

 We also compare \Cref{alg:exactpen} combined with R2N to IPOPT and Percival.
-All parameters are the same as before, and we experiment with both LBFGS and LSR1 Hessian approximations with memory \(5\).
+All parameters are the same as before, and we experiment with both LBFGS and LSR1 Hessian approximations with memory \(6\).
+At each successful iteration, the difference of gradients of the Lagrangian of~\eqref{eq:nlp},

+is used to update \(B_k\), where \(y^{LS}_k\) is the minimum least-squares solution of \(\nabla f(x_k) + {J(x_k)}^T y = 0\).
+When we use an LBFGS approximation, our implementation uses damping~\citep[Section 5]{powell-1978} with damping parameter \(0.1\).
 The MINRES-QLP tolerance is set to \(\varepsilon_M\) and its maximum number of iterations to $10^4$ to evaluate~\eqref{def:prox-quadratic}.

+We report our results in the form of \citet{dolan-more-2002} performance profiles in \Cref{fig:perf-prof} in terms of number of objective, gradient and constraint evaluations.
+Recall that a performance profile \citep{dolan-more-2002} is defined as follows.
+For a set \(P\) of problems and a set \(S\) of solvers, we compute a performance metric \(t_{p, s}\) for each \(s \in S\) and \(p \in P\).
+We then compute the ratio \(r_{p, s} \coloneqq t_{p, s}/\min_s t_{p,s} \) for each \(p \in P\) and \(s \in S\).
+If \(n_p\) is the number of problems in \(P\), the performance profile for solver \(s\) is